-4. Try observing in the evening hours.
-You won’t see as many meteors during the evening hours, and the shower will be past its peak on those nights.
-But you still might catch an earthgrazer, which is a slow-moving and long-lasting meteor that travels horizontally across the sky.
-If you see one, you’ll have a new appreciation for evening meteor watching.
+1. Try observing in the evening hours, on the nights of August 10, 11 or 12.
+You won’t see as many meteors during the evening hours, but you still might catch an earthgrazer, which is a slow-moving and looong-lasting meteor that travels horizontally across the sky.
+If you see one, you’ll have a new appreciation for evening meteor-watching.

-6. Watch for meteor trains.
+7. Watch for meteor trains.
 A meteor train is a persistent glow in the air, left by some meteors after they have faded from view.
 Trains are caused by luminous ionized matter left in the wake of this incoming space debris.
 A good percentage of Perseids are known to leave persistent trains.
 They linger for a moment or two after the meteor has gone.
-Watch for them!
+Again, hard to see in the moonlight, but watch for them!

-7. If you’re in the Southern Hemisphere … watch, anyway!
+8. If you’re in the Southern Hemisphere … watch!
 At temperate latitudes in the Southern Hemisphere, the radiant of the Perseid meteor shower never gets very high in the sky.
 Therefore, the number of Perseid meteors seen from this part of the world isn’t as great as at more northerly latitudes.
-But if you’re game, look northward in the wee hours before dawn on August 12, 13 and 14, and you might still see a sprinkling of Perseids.
+But if you’re game, look northward in the wee hours before dawn on August 11, 12 and 13, and you might still see a decent display of Perseids.

-Bottom line: With almost no moon to ruin the show, the year 2015 is a favorable one for watching the annual Perseid meteor shower.
-Here are some tips for watching the 2015 Perseid shower.
-We recommend watching all three mornings around the peak – the mornings (not the evenings) of August 12, 13 and 14.
+Bottom line: With no moonlight to ruin the show, the year 2018 is about as favorable as it can be for watching the annual Perseid meteor shower.
+Tips for watching the shower here.